obgwew/BCFD-L/wiki.md

 ### returnGetReactions

 Fetches reaction data from a specific message and stores it in a return variable.

+> Notes: This is considered less sensitive, but it should be noted that if the number of reactions exceeds 5k or more, for example up to 100k, it is preferable not to use (the command still needs more maintenance and adjustment).

 ```
 $returnGetReactions[channelID; messageID; type; var; separator; emoji]